psas/camera-automation/README.md

 - Boot the system and login with default raspbian credentials (pi/raspberry)
 - Set a new password when prompted
 - Accept packages to be installed
+- Reboot when prompted to expand the filesystem